 The deliverable identifies four Operations Services Units and the related providers and customers.
 The analysis conducted for each of the ITIL stages indicates that several processes need to be implemented or expanded.
 In what follows the main area of work are identified.

-In the Service Strategy stage service costs of the four Service Units need to be estimated.
+In the Service Strategy, stage service costs of the four Service Units need to be estimated.
 This equally applies to Global Services and Local Services.
-Estimation of costs in necessary to proceed with an analysis of sustainability, to analyse the need for a reduction of operational costs and to define the operations services business model.
+Estimation of costs is necessary to proceed with an analysis of sustainability, to analyse the need for a reduction of operational costs and to define the operations services business model.
 In addition to this, processes are missing for an integrated demand management across the various resource capacity providers in EGI.

 In the Service Design stage, Supplier Management and Capacity Management are currently missing.
 Supplier Management will be developed with the consolidation of the EGI business model.
 Being EGI a large scale distributed infrastructure that spans multiple service administration domains and service providers, both coordinated capacity management and planning need to be extended.
 These processes currently exist at a Resource Centre level but are missing at a global level.
 This process is extremely important for the support of user communities that do not contribute own resources to the infrastructure.
 A related problem affecting the Service Operations stage is the lack of global-level access management.
 Currently Virtual Organizations that have been registered and approved at an EGI level need to be granted access in the various administration domains.
 This is currently a fragmented and slow process that introduces delays in the enabling of a new community.